dlwogus5038/C-tcp-udp/README.md

 > 21. Client decides to logout
 > “QUIT”
 > 22. Server logs the client out and displays some statistics about the ftp connection
 > > 221-You have transferred 52 bytes in 2 files.
 > > 221-Total traffic for this session was 1975 bytes in 2 transfers.
-> > 221-Thank you for using the FTP service on ftp.ssast.org.\r\n
+> > 221-Thank you for using the FTP service on ftp.ssast.org.
-> > 221 Goodbye.\r\n
+> > 221 Goodbye.